 An informational interview is an interview that you initiate with someone in a job, organization, or career of interest to you.
 You are the interviewer, rather than the interviewee.
 The purpose is to obtain information, not to get a job.
-Informational interviews can help individuals with several aspects of career development and job search, including the following:
+Informational interviews can help individuals explore careers and expand your professional network.

-Identify People to Interview: Start with lists of people you already know - friends, relatives, fellow students, present or former co-workers, supervisors, neighbors.
-Professional organizations, the yellow pages, organizational directories, alumni from your college, and public speakers are also good resources.
-You may also call an organization and ask for the name of the person by job title.
-Essentially, anyone who works in a career you are interested in, works in an environment that appeals to you, or works in a specific job you are curious about is an appropriate person.
-It's generally advisable to select someone with at least a few years of experience in the field.
+2. Identify People to Interview: Anyone who works in a career you are interested in, works in an environment that appeals to you, or works in a specific job you are curious about is an appropriate person.
 Career Services staff may be able to help you facilitate contacts with alumni and community professionals.

-Contact the person to set up an interview: Make a telephone call, send a letter and follow-up with a phone call, or talk to an acquaintance about setting up an appointment for you.
+3. Contact the person to set up an interview: Make a telephone call, send an email and follow-up with a phone call, or talk to an acquaintance about setting up an appointment for you.
 Be specific about how much time you are asking for.
-Know that the person has the right to deny your request for the interview.
-To minimize such denials, be sure to clarify that your purpose is to gather information, not to solicit a job.
-Then be sure to adhere to the time limitation and purpose.
+Be sure to clarify that your purpose is to gather information, not to solicit a job.

 Prepare a list of your own questions for your informational interview.
 Following are some sample questions: